 If the system has only one SATA hard drive, the data cable must be connected to the dark blue connector labeled SATA0 on the system board to avoid any hard drive performance problems.
-If you are adding a second hard drive, connect the other end of the data cable to the next available (unpopulated) SATA connector on the system board in the following order: SATA0, SATA1, SATA2.
+If you are adding a second hard drive, connect the other end of the data cable to the next available (unpopulated) SATA connector on the system board in the following order: SATA0, SATA1, SATA2, SATA3.

 - 14. Rotate the drive cage for external drives and the power supply down to their normal positions. - 15.
 Replace the access panel. - 16.
 If the computer was on a stand, replace the stand. - 17.
 Reconnect the power cord and turn on the computer. - 18.
-Lock any security devices that were disengaged when the access panel was removed. - NOTE: If you are replacing the primary hard drive, use the Recovery Disc Set to restore the operating system, software drivers, and any software applications that were preinstalled on the computer.
+Lock any security devices that were disengaged when the access panel was removed.